 What we do

-Suffolk Artlink is a participatory arts charity.
-We develop and deliver inclusive arts programmes that support peoples’ health
+Suffolk Artlink is a participatory arts charity that brings creativity into the heart of communities.
+We develop and deliver inclusive arts programmes that support peoples’ health and wellbeing.

 Co-Chairs’ and Co-Directors’ reviews

 Growing our support

 “We have responded to the changing needs of our communities with commitment and innovation.”
 Sarah Bardwell and Jeni Draper

 Suffolk Artlink has had a fantastic year and achieved important outcomes for all involved with its work.
 Our participants continue to inspire with their creativity and energy.
 During the period we have learnt a lot about the changing needs of our communities and responded to this with commitment and innovation.
 Our collaborations with organisations and the financial support we receive is vital to achieving our aims and our appreciation goes to all our partners and funders.

 Particular thanks to all the trustees of Suffolk Artlink but most especially Mike James who stepped down as Treasurer during the year after an incredible contribution ensuring that we presented our finances clearly and effectively.

 The organisation has given care and consideration to the staff, volunteers and artists who work within it and worked hard to support and develop them, particularly as everyone overcomes the challenges since the turn of the decade.
 We thank Alex and Hayley and their team for their contributions and passion for Suffolk Artlink.

 Alex Casey and Hayley

 We really hope you enjoy seeing examples of our work in this year’s review.
 It has been a busy and productive year, although we continue to work in an increasingly challenging environment.
 Reconnecting and reflecting together as a team has emphasised the importance for all of us of being creative together.